The Ciderhouse Rebellion

 Like the eponymous sea-mist, which rolls in both east and west from the Irish and North Seas, the music varies in denseness and viscosity.
 It is at once tangible and fleeting, headily thick one moment and thinly dispersed the next.
 Three masterful instrumentalists provide an improvised space from which Molly’s pure and unadulterated vocals can emerge.

-The resulting debut record, out on June 5 2020, is a collection of traditional Irish songs tackling love, poverty and oppression – common subjects that link the peoples of these islands.
+The resulting debut record, released in June 2020, is a collection of traditional Irish songs tackling love, poverty and oppression – common subjects that link the peoples of these islands.

 This is music that is not afraid to transcend borders – whilst recognisably born of the traditional musics that all members have grown up with and absorbed, it is unapologetic in pushing at the edges in order to create the band’s own unique and compelling sound.